Ursula Haverbeck: 2014–2024

 Haverbeck-Wetzel became the subject of a new investigation initiated in June 2015 by the Bielefeld Public Prosecutors Office, in connection with a publication in the journal The Voice of the Empire (Die Stimme des Reiches), prompting Haverbeck-Wetzel's home as well as that of three other accused persons to be searched by the State Criminal Police Office of Lower Saxony (Landeskriminalamt Niedersachsen) for evidence.
 In November, after being found guilty, she was sentenced to ten months in prison.
 In the Hamburg court, she insisted the status of Auschwitz as a place of death is "not historically proven" and is "only a belief".
+In an interview with neo-Nazi vlogger Nikolai Nerling in March 2018, Haverbeck further asserted that she there was no Holocaust as she claimed that the murders took place outside of Auschwitz concentration camp and that killings by gas chamber were limited to "maybe 356,000", calling this estimated death toll "negligible" compared to other mass killings during World War II.

 In September 2016, Haverbeck-Wetzel was sentenced to ten months imprisonment for Holocaust denial, without the option for parole, but remained free until an appeal was heard concerning the earlier case.
 She had written to Detmold's mayor, Rainer Heller, the previous February, insisting that Auschwitz was no more than a labour camp, and that those who survived were only "alleged witnesses"; that was after the trial of former Auschwitz SS guard Reinhold Hanning.